ccss-sandia/antfarm-core/README.md

 see the ANTFARM (as opposed to the ANTFARM-CORE) library if you are looking for the command-line application.

-## NOTICE OF REGRESSION IN FUNCTIONALITY
+## STATUS OF BETA RELEASE

-Please note that  not all of the database models and plugins available in version 0.4.0 are available in version 0.5.0.
-This decision was made in support of getting version 0.5.0 released early such that users could become familiar with the new API and command-line interface.
-As the existing models and plugins get moved over from version 0.4.0, the minor version number will be increased.
+Please note that not all of the database models and plugins available in version 0.4.0 are available in the beta release of version 0.5.0.
+The 'beta' status will be removed once all the functionality available in version 0.4.0 is implemented in version 0.5.0.

+The database models not yet available in the beta release of version 0.5.0 are:

+* Action
+* DnsEntry
+* OperatingSystem
+* PrivateNetwork
+* Service
+* Traffic

+Note that in order to install a pre-release version of a gem (such as the beta version of ANTFARM 0.5.0), you must specify the --pre-release option when using 'gem install' along with the full version name (i.e. --version 0.5.0.beta).

 ## HOW IT WORKS